Meet Our Team

-Dr. Frankenthaler received his medical degree from Albert Einstein College of Medicine in New York.
+Dr. Frankenthaler is Assistant Professor of Otolaryngology at Harvard Medical School and Chief of the Division of Otolaryngology-Head and Neck Surgery at BIDMC.
+He received his medical degree from Albert Einstein College of Medicine in New York.
 He completed his residency in General Surgery at Beth Israel Hospital in New York City, and his residency in Otolaryngology at Columbia Presbyterian Hospital.
 Dr. Frankenthaler completed a two-year fellowship in the Department of Head and Neck Surgery at M.D.
 Anderson Cancer Center in Houston.
-He is board certified in Otolaryngology and is Assistant Professor of Otolaryngology at Harvard Medical School.
 His clinical interests include head and neck tumor surgery, laryngology, rhinology, sleep disorders, and sinus surgery.

 David S. Caradonna, MD, DMD

-Dr. Caradonna received his medical degree from Boston University School of Medicine.
+Dr. Caradonna is Instructor in Otolaryngology at Harvard Medical School and on staff in the Division of Otolaryngology-Head and Neck Surgery at BIDMC.
+He received his medical degree from Boston University School of Medicine.
 He completed his residency at Massachusetts Eye and Ear Infirmary in Otolaryngology in Boston, and his fellowship in Anesthesiology at Boston Medical Center.
 He attended dental school at Boston University, Goldman School of Dental Medicine.
-Dr. Caradonna is board certified in Otolaryngology and is an Instructor of Otolaryngology at Harvard Medical School.
-His clinical interests include sinus disease, voice disorders, rhinology, sleep disorders, and head and neck surgery.
+Board certified in Otolaryngology, Dr. Caradonna’s clinical interests include sinus disease, voice disorders, rhinology, sleep disorders, and head and neck surgery.